 Commodity Futures Trading Commission

 The CFTC views Bitcoin as a commodity similar to gold and other precious metals.
 In 2017, the commission released a Primer, defining their views for clarity’s sake.
 Moreover, the group’s power over derivatives will eventually cover insider trading, pump-and-dumps and similar activities as it learns about the industry.

 Institutional investors waiting to get involved with cryptocurrency may find the CFTC quite appealing.
 After all, the commission released an official 2020-2024 Strategic Plan targeting Bitcoin and other cryptocurrencies.
-The plan focuses specifically on clear crypto regulation for all Americans, while still encouraging innovation in the space.
+The plan focuses specifically on clear crypto regulation for all Americans while still encouraging innovation in the space.
 That said, it plans on “being tough” to those who “break the rules.”

 Financial Crimes Enforcement Network

-FinCEN established its guidance in 2013, stating that while the virtual currency is a medium of exchange, it doesn’t have all the attributes of an actual currency, meaning it isn’t considered legal tender.
+FinCEN established its guidance in 2013, stating that while the virtual currency is a medium of exchange it doesn’t have all the attributes of an actual currency, meaning it isn’t considered a legal tender.
 That said, they state that as long as a client is willing to accept it, anyone can use Bitcoin to buy goods and services.

 Also, it’s important to note that those who use cryptocurrencies to buy goods and services are not considered a money services business, meaning they fall under different regulatory policies than a traditional business.

 In March 2021, Federal Reserve Chairman Jerome Powell stated that Bitcoin is more of a “speculative asset” closer to gold than a currency or store of value.
 Powell also claimed that Bitcoin isn’t a particularly useful store of value due to its volatility, hence the speculative moniker.